 What is the Deal With Sunscreen Anyway?

-We have been told for the last 35 years or so that the sun’s UV rays are dangerous to the human body.
-These rays will penetrate our skin and lead us to different medical conditions such as sun poisoning, dehydration, heat stroke, and skin cancer.
-Keep reading to find out what is the deal with sunscreen and why it has been in the news lately.
+For the last 35 years, we have been told that the sun’s UV rays are dangerous to the human body.
+These rays will penetrate our skin and lead us to different medical conditions, such as sun poisoning, dehydration, heat stroke, and skin cancer.
+Keep reading to discover the deal with sunscreen and why it has been in the news lately.

 What is Sunscreen?

-Sunscreen is a lotion that is specifically designed to put a cover of protection over skin cells so that the lotion absorbs the sun’s radiation and not your skin.
-SPF is Sun Protection Factor and the varying degrees lends itself to how much protection it gives.
-Experts say the suntan lotion should be reapplied every hour, and to not spend a lot of time during peak sun hours from 10-4.
-Remember to read the directions on the bottle of sunscreen you purchase to see how often to reapply, each bottle is different.
+Sunscreen is a lotion that is specifically designed to put a cover of protection over skin cells so that the cream absorbs the sun’s radiation and not your skin.
+SPF is Sun Protection Factor, and the varying degrees lend itself to how much protection it gives.
+Experts say that sunscreen should be reapplied every few hours during the day.
+They also say that you should avoid spending too much time in the sun during peak sun hours from 10-4.
+Remember to read the directions on the bottle of sunscreen you purchase to see how often to reapply; each bottle is different.

 What Happens If I Don’t Use Sunscreen?

-If you don’t use sunscreen you are maximizing your risk of developing sun poisoning and skin cancer.
-The sun’s UV rays will damage cell DNA and that DNA can replicate into a mass, or a tumor.
-If left untreated, the tumor can metastasize to other parts of the body and cause cancer to those affected areas.
-Remember, sunscreens should be applied 30 minutes prior to sun exposure to allow the ingredients to fully bind to your skin.
+If you don’t use sunscreen, you are maximizing your risk of developing sun poisoning and skin cancer.
+The sun’s UV rays will damage cell DNA, and that DNA can replicate into a mass or a tumor.
+If left untreated, the tumor can metastasize to other body parts and cause cancer in those affected areas.
+Remember, sunscreens should be applied 30 minutes before sun exposure to allow the ingredients to fully bind to your skin.

 Does Sunscreen Expire?

-There are two main types of sunscreen, chemical sunscreen, and mineral sunscreen.
-Chemical sunscreen contains ingredients like oxybenzone, avobenzone, and homosalate which over time can oxidize and become less effective.
-Mineral sunscreen contains ingredients like zinc oxide or titanium dioxide that don’t have the same problem as chemical sunscreen, but again overtime they still degrade.
+There are two main types of sunscreens, chemical sunscreen, and mineral sunscreen.
+Chemical sunscreen contains ingredients like oxybenzone, avobenzone, and homosalate, which can oxidize and become less effective over time.
+Mineral sunscreen contains ingredients like zinc oxide or titanium dioxide that don’t have the same problem as chemical sunscreen, but again over time, they still degrade.

 Even with the expiration date, experts recommend replacing your sunscreen every year.

 Have you ever gotten a really bad sunburn that required medical attention?
 Do you always wear sunscreen?
-Do you have a recipe for a natural based sunscreen?
-Do you or someone you know survived skin cancer?
+Do you have a recipe for a natural-based sunscreen?
+Do you or someone you know have survived skin cancer?
 Comment below!
 For more information on how to have fun in the summer, click this link.